AutoGLM

 Ecosystem interaction

-Identifies technically?: None, CUA seems to interact with computer GUI like a human, without adding any specific identification to requests
+Identifies technically?: None found, CUA seems to interact with computer GUI like a human, without adding any specific identification to requests

-Interoperability standards and integrations: None, no mentions of AGNTCY, Agent Connect Protocol (ACP), Model Context Protocol (MCP), and Agent2Agent (A2A) protocol anywhere.
+Interoperability standards and integrations: None found, no mentions of AGNTCY, Agent Connect Protocol (ACP), Model Context Protocol (MCP), and Agent2Agent (A2A) protocol anywhere.

 Web conduct: None found